jonxmitchell/ferox-bar-grill/readme.md

 ### Gallery Feature

-The gallary is a simple webpage on the site, it is just a collection of images of the restaurant to show what it looks like and what the food it serves also looks like to allow customers to get a good understanding of what to expect of they are to visit.
+The gallery is a simple webpage on the site, it is just a collection of images of the restaurant to show what it looks like and what the food it serves also looks like to allow customers to get a good understanding of what to expect of they are to visit.
 ![Gallery Feature Image](./assets/img/gallery-feature.png)

 ### Book A Table Feature

-The table booking feature is a feature that can be used by customers to be able to book a table more easily to ask calling up to book a table and it will send a request straight to the restaurant who can then reply when they are able to within a timeframe to confirm or decline the booking.
+The table booking feature is a feature that can be used by customers to be able to book a table more easily to ask calling up to book a table and it will send a request straight to the restaurant who can then reply when they are able to within a timescale to confirm or decline the booking.
 ![Book A Table Feature](./assets/img/tablebooking-feature.png)

 ### Contact Feature

-This page on the site was built for customers to be able to contact the restaurant about any sort of query they may have about it and the restaurant will be able to respond back to the member within a certain timeframe.
+This page on the site was built for customers to be able to contact the restaurant about any sort of query they may have about it and the restaurant will be able to respond back to the member within a certain timescale.
 This page also provides more information on how to contact the restaurant and how to locate it.
 ![Contact Feature](./assets/img/contact-feature.png)

 ### Response Feature